American Girl Addy Civil War Unit Study

 – Jumping Rope

-+Day 4: The Church in the Civil War- Addy’s Faith
++Day 4: The Church During the Civil War- Addy’s Faith

 *Core Reading: